fare/asdf/website/source/index.md

 ### Where is it

-Thought they may lag behind the version here, ASDF comes bundled with most Lisps.
+Though they may lag behind the version here, ASDF comes bundled with most Lisps.
 To get the greatest and latest, you
 can: